enkidevs/curriculum/General/Networking/network-statistics-tools.md

 ## Footnotes

 [1:kernel routing table]
-This is the same as the **IP routing table** mentioned in the previous insight.
+This is the same as the **IP routing table**, mentioned in the previous insight.
 On **Linux** the same information can be retrieved form the table using `route` command.